charlie0129/iosnoopng/README.md

 ## Extra Considerations

 - Since iosnoopng records paths of files, its memory usage may grow over time.
 However, it should not be a problem for most users because iosnoopng has small-files-merging enabled by default.
 So lots of small files will be merged into one entry to save memory.
+- The full path is not reported on macOS (only part of it).
+You will see every file starting with `/` even if the file is not there.
+This is a limitation of dtrace on macOS.
+For example, if you see a file `/idindex/IdIndex_inputs_i`, it is not in the root directory.
+If you need to find its full path, you can use `find . -name IdIndex_inputs_i` to find it.
+In my case, it is `$HOME/Library/Caches/JetBrains/GoLand2024.2/index/idindex/IdIndex.storage_i`